Lorp/samsa/README.md

 There are several ways to try Samsa:

-* Go to lorp.github.io/samsa for the latest release.
+* Go to lorp.github.io/samsa for the latest release [not yet]
 * Download the repository and double-click `samsa-gui.html`
 	* This works fine for drag-drop usage, but will not allow fonts to be loaded from the server.
 * Download the files and install on a web server